AlecJ/ava2/readme.md

 ## To Do

-Final tile fix in blender
-Eastern United States / Panama / Mexico

-Ocean Tiles
-11 and 17 do NOT border
-12 and 18 DO border
-14 and 16 DO border
-17 and 22 DO border
-17 and 11 do NOT border
-21 and 22 do NOT border

-22: 17, 18, 23, 24, 25
-ocean_tile_26 missing
-Confirm "Anglo-Egypt"
+-   combat

--   finish territory data
+-   territory capture
+-   tank can capture empty territory and move again (pre-combat)

 -   fighters and bombers can "launch" instead of unload
 -   if they don't launch, they lose movement equal to the ship's movement
 -   fighter and bombers automatically land on aircraft carriers they are in the same territory as
 -   mobilization: can place fighters and bombers in the same territories as ships as long as there is room in cargo

-SUNDAY
+-   submarine logic

--   combat
+-   bomber logic
--   territory capture
+-   AA logic
--   tank can capture empty territory and move again (pre-combat)

 MONDAY